tripleaceme/SQL-Note/README.md

 - A new generation of tools have been built to meet this type of challenge, and one of the most promising is <a href='https://drill.apache.org/'>Apache Drill</a>, which is an open source query engine that allows users to write queries that can access data stored in most any database or filesystem.

-# However, this is my Note on SQL (Relational Databases) from beginner to Advance (MySQL)
+## However, this is a well detailed note on SQL (Relational Databases) from beginner to Advance (MySQL)

 ## Download the database used in the note<a href='https://dev.mysql.com/doc/index-other.html'> here</a>